EP250207b is not a collapsar fast X-ray transient. Is it due to a compact object merger?: Observations Results

 \subsubsection{EP-Follow-up X-ray Telescope (EP-FXT) observations}

-The EP-FXT instrument consists of two telescopes each with its own detector, system A and B, and the detectors are sensitive over the 0.3--10 keV band.
+The EP-Follow-up X-ray Telescope instrument with acronym EP-FXT\footnote{Note that we always refer to the Einstein Probe Follow-up X-ray Telescope instrument as "EP-FXT" and to a Fast X-ray Transient as "FXT" to try to avoid confusion between the two.} consists of two telescopes each with its own detector, system A and B, and the detectors are sensitive over the 0.3--10 keV band.
 Three EP-FXT follow-up observations were performed.
 The first one started on Feb.~8, 2025, at 14:50:57 (UTC) with an exposure time of 3025~s (at $t=0.71$~d after the EP-WXT trigger).
 The second one started on Feb.~9, 2025 at 18:09:49 (UTC) with an exposure time of 5044~s (at $t=1.85$~d after the EP-WXT trigger).
 The results of these first two observations have also been announced in \cite{2025GCN.39266....1Z} with a best-fit source J2000 position of: (R.A.,Dec)~=~(167.5130, -7.8695) with an uncertainty of 10\arcsec~(radius, 90\% confidence level).
 A third observation started on Feb.~10, 2025 at 13:16:43 (UTC) with an exposure time of 9045~s (at $t=2.65$~d after the EP-WXT trigger).